icons8/lunacy-docs/docs/interface.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-guides.png" height="auto"><source src="/public/inteface-guides61.mp4" type="video/mp4"></video>

-To relocate a guide, just drag it to another position.
+To relocate a guide, just drag it to another position or select it and use arrow keys to nudge it.
 If you don't need a guide, click to select it (hold down `Shift` to select multiple guides) and press `Delete`.
 Also, you can use the options from the pop-up menu invoked by a right-click over a ruler (see the figure below).

 ![Ruler and guides pop-up menu](public/interface-rulermenu.png)